-- 1. Narrow focus. - a.
-Not looking at the whole picture. - b.
-Core tasks could be successful in isolation. - 2.
-Rapid and hectic environment. - a.
-Key observations lost from interruptions. - b.
-Questionnaires and storyboards are reduced to scribbles. - 3.
-Participants are not in their natural environment where they would use the product. - a.
-Observations are not made in context of real work. - b.
-Participants are in a trade show frame of mind.
+- The focus tends to be narrow. - This type of on-the-fly usability testing does not look at all of the product's capabilities.
+Because of the time constraints, only a few aspects of the product can be evaluated. - Core tasks tested in isolation may not represent what happens if that task were performed in the context of a complete application workflow. - The trade show environment is rapid and hectic. - Key observations can be lost because of interruptions. - Questionnaires and storyboards can be reduced to scribbles because of the time constraints and the desire to quickly capture as much data as possible. - Participants are not in their natural environment where they would use the product. - Observations are not made in context of real work. - \circ $\;$ Participants are in a trade show frame of mind.
 They could be affected by the excitement in the booth.